There are two common types of coordinate reference systems (CRS) used in engineering:

 - A projected coordinate reference system uses X-Y coordinates (commonly called Northing and Easting) to project maps of the earth’s spherical surface onto a two-dimensional Cartesian coordinate plane.
 More information on projected coordinate reference systems is provided here.

-Since HEC‑RAS utilizes X-Y coordinates for defining elements of the river system, only projected coordinate reference systems can be used.
-However, GeoHECRAS will automatically reproject data sets that use geographical coordinate reference systems to the assigned Map View projected coordinate reference system if the data lies within the projected CRS bounds.
+Because an engineering project model utilizes X-Y coordinates to define elements of the model, only projected coordinate reference systems can be used.
+However, CivilGEO’s software will automatically reproject data sets that use geographical coordinate reference systems to the assigned Map View projected coordinate reference system if the data lies within the projected CRS bounds.